softwaremill/marathon-autoscale/README.md

 Marathon and Mesos endpoints are not secured by default, so it's possible to use it without token even if OAuth is enabled.
 To use it add `--endpoint-type marathon` switch or use `AS_ENDPOINT_TYPE` env variable.
 If running on DCOS with OAuth disabled or the commertial version of DCOS use `dcos` as endpoint type.
+You also have to set dcos master to `http://marathon.mesos:8080`

 ## Prerequisites
 A running DCOS cluster.